 Decades later, inexplicable feelings of guilt still stalk my subconscious on a daily basis.
 At times, the dull ache devouring the pit of my stomach, reaches up to pull at my heart.
 Plagued by dark thoughts I was now struggling to find sleep on a small island off the northern Atlantic coast of Norway.

 Dad’s logic for subscribing to Woman’s Weekly was the magazine’s featured knitting patterns.
 Not that any of us dared ask.
-He just felt the necessity to explain why a man might order a woman’s magazine.
+Dad just felt it necessary to explain why a man might order a woman’s magazine.
 It’s the sort of conundrum young boys don’t think about until somebody puts it into their heads.
 Took me some time to work out it might have something to do with the fact Dad’s shop sold wool.
 My three sisters and I knew he wasn’t an avid knitter.
 At least, I can never recall him sitting down with a pair of knitting needles and a ball of wool.
 I can’t remember him reading the blessed magazine either.
 Blessed, that was a word Dad often used.
 He pronounced it bless-ed.
 And he didn’t mean things or people were actually being blessed, like in “bless-ed are they who hunger and thirst for righteousness”.
 For years I laboured under the impression Jesus was cursing the meek and poor in the Beatitudes just for being meek and poor.
 If Dad did ever read the bless-ed Woman’s Weekly he must’ve done it beneath the bedclothes by torchlight.
 His idea had probably been for Mam to keep abreast of wartime knitting fashions for woolly hats with pom-poms, and sleeveless, Fair Isle pullovers for small boys, tight enough to severely restrict comfortable breathing.
-Every other mother in Syston seemed to be, despite the war having ended more than ten years previously.
+Every other mother in Syston seemed to be keeping up, despite the war having ended more than ten years previously.

 In the days before TV became widespread, it was fairly common for many British households to have two, or even three, newspapers delivered each day.
 Including the late edition of the Leicester Mercury, Dad took three most days and four some days.
 On the three days a week he worked properly, Dad sold skeins of woollen yarn and nylon stockings from a stall at Coventry market.
 Towards the end of each Saturday afternoon, he would reach into the cash tin for a few coins before sending me running after an ambulant newspaper vendor breezing through the city centre, crying something that sounded like “E’eee…tereh…grawah!
 E’eee…tereh…grawah!”
 Dad took the Coventry Evening Telegraph sports edition, or the Pink un, as it was known for the colour of its paper, to check the football results.
 If he’d predicted the eight score draws needed to scoop up the £75,000 jackpot on the pools, he’d never have to work again.
 Not even three days week, for the rest of his life.
 He never did.
 Win the pools, that is

 By Wednesday, it seemed winter was already returning to the Arctic.
 August had only just begun.
-Though the sun came out, a wintry wind blowing beyond the shelter of the fishermen’s huts had me pulling up my jacket collar.
+Though the sun came out, a wintry wind blowing beyond the shelter of the fisherman’s huts had me pulling up my jacket collar.
 Were it not for the discovery of how to turn the heater on, I might’ve considered heading back south.
 My fingers had been getting so cold it became impossible to work at the keyboard for long periods.
 With the radiator on I could write for much of the day.
 The rough first draft of my novel Pedersen’s Last Dream was nearing completion.
 Despite feeling a bit lost on starting again, I kept chipping away, picking up threads again as I went.
 Leave a work too long and you have to go right back to the opening; a journey I’d already embarked on too many times.

 No sooner had I mounted the bike to get a loaf of bread than I heard Agnar call out.
 He stood by his hostel entrance, contemplating the impossible tangle of rusty handlebars, frames and wheels, stacked against one wall, that comprised his bikes for hire.
 Scratching his head, he appeared like a man desperately searching for an excuse to do something else.
 I provided the diversion he needed.
 He asked me where I’d been over the weekend.
 On an island less than five miles long, dominated by a spine of rugged mountains, it seemed an odd question.
-There were only three likely locations I could have been; here, there, or over there.
+There were only three likely locations I could have been, here, there, or over there.
 Assuming another motive to the question, I told him I’d pay the rent I owed later in the day.
 Shaking his head slowly, it appeared something else had been on his mind.
 It may have had something to do with the shambolic state of the ancient two-wheeled wrecks he rented out.
 Weighing up the odds, sooner or later, someone was going to have a very nasty accident.
 He could’ve been thanking the Lord he’d been lucky again.
 He might easily have lost a bike.
 There are a lot of sharp mountains from which to tumble on Værøy, and a lot of turbulent ocean in which a bike could disappear without trace.
 Keeping a wary eye out for his property, he told me he’d noticed my particular bike hadn’t been leaning in its customary position against the wall of the fisherman’s barrack for the past few days.